openthread/openthread/src/cli/README_BLE.md

 ### Build with BLE support

-Use the `CLI_BLE=1` build switch to enable BLE Platform API and BLE cli support.
+Use the `CLI_BLE=1` build switch to enable BLE Host and BLE cli support.
 Use the `BLE_CONTROLLER=1` build switch to enable BLE Controller support.
 Use the `BLE_L2CAP=1` build switch to enable BLE Platform L2CAP API support.